essential-contributions/pint/docs/book/src/projects/paths.md

 and depends on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
 For example, if we move the `garden` module to a module named `estate`, we’d need to update the absolute path to `Asparagus`, but the relative path would still be valid.
-However, if we moved `var first_asparagus` into a module named `salad`, the absolute path to `Asparagus` would stay the same, but the relative path would need to be updated.
+However, if we moved the parameter `first_asparagus` into a module named `salad`, the absolute path to `Asparagus` would stay the same, but the relative path would need to be updated.
 Our preference in general is to specify absolute paths because it’s more likely we’ll want to move code definitions and item calls independently of each other.